Hannibal (Harris novel): Synopsis

 Lecter brings Starling to his home in Maryland and tends to her wounds.
 Over the course of a few days, using a regimen of psychotropic drugs, hypnosis and cognitive therapy, he attempts to help Starling heal from her childhood trauma and her pent-up anger at the injustices of the world.
 His therapy culminates in a session where he presents her with her father's exhumed skeleton, allowing her to confront the displaced anger and abandonment issues stemming from his murder.
-Soon after, Lecter captures Krendler with Margot Verger's help and arranges an extravagent dinner for himself and Starling.
+Soon after, Lecter captures Krendler with Margot Verger's help and arranges an extravagant dinner for himself and Starling.
 After allowing Starling, again under the influence of drugs, to confront Krendler, Lecter lobotomizes him at the table, filets and cooks his prefrontal cortex and shares the meal with Starling, then kills Krendler with a crossbow.
 After the dinner, Starling confronts Lecter on his goal to replace her personality with that of his sister Mischa, asking him if Mischa's personality could replace his instead, saying that she knows that he "would never deny her", and then asking him if Mischa couldn't live in his memories as he had told her that her father could live in hers.
 She partially undresses and offers one of her breasts to Lecter.
 Lecter goes down on a knee before Starling, accepting her offer.
 The two become lovers and disappear together.

 Three years later, Barney, who has received a sizable bribe from Margot in exchange for his silence, is travelling the world and attends an opera at the Teatro Colón in Buenos Aires.
 He spots Lecter and Starling in the crowd; fearing for his life, he flees the city.

 Lecter and Starling are seen living together in an "exquisite" Beaux Arts mansion, where they employ servants and engage in activities such as learning new languages, dancing together and building their own respective memory palaces.
 Moreover, the reader is told that "Sex is a splendid structure they add to every day", that the psychoactive drugs "have had no part in their lives for a long time", and that Lecter is "satisfied" with the fact that Mischa cannot return.
 The novel closes as the couple dance together on their terrace.